Angelina Jolie’s Weight Continues To Plummet, But Has She Hit ‘Rock Bottom’?

 The past year has been a tough one for Angelina Jolie.
-Since she announced her split from Brad Pitt in September 2016, the actress has avoided the spotlight and, instead, decided to focus on being a mom and adjust to life without her ex.
+Since she announced her split from Brad Pitt in September 2016, the actress has avoided the spotlight and has instead decided to focus on being a mom and adjust to life without her ex.

-That all changed a few weeks ago when she started stepping out with her six children to promote the film, First They Killed My Father, but fans immediately noticed that something wasn’t quite right.
+That all changed a few weeks ago when she started stepping out with her six children to promote the film First They Killed My Father, but fans immediately noticed that something wasn’t quite right.
 Jolie appears to be thinner than usual, and with her plummeting weight, many wonder if she has hit rock bottom.

 Is Jolie Ignoring Her Health?